Skip to main content

 • Perform fan-out and attempt multiple approaches to a code change.

-Snapshots are referenced by a random identifier and can be queried via the API.
+Snapshots are assigned a random identifier upon creation and can be queried via the API.
 Currently only disk snapshots are supported.

 • Blueprint: You have a coding agent that is performing a task that requires installing a specific tool.
-Create a blueprint with set-up steps for the tool and future devboxes will cache the installation to speed up boot and execution time.
+Create a Blueprint with set-up steps for the tool.
+All Devboxes you launch from that Blueprint will have the environment already set up, and will not incur installation or setup time.

 • Snapshot: You have a coding agent in a devbox considering 3 different ways to complete a task.
 Create a snapshot of the initial state of the devbox, create 3 parallel devboxes from that snapshot, collate the results, and then choose the best option to continue.